AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/peer-account.md

 If you no longer wish to share seats or purchases with an account, you can delete the peer account.

-1. From the Captivate Prime administrator app, click Settings > Peer Accounts.
+1. From the Learning Manager administrator app, click Settings > Peer Accounts.
 1. Select the peer account or accounts that you want to delete.
 1. Do one of the following: